deoktr/keyt/README.md

 * `counter` (c) (*default*=0): an integer that can be incremented to get a new password for the same account.
 * `format` (f) (*default*=max): the password's format, can be: `max`, `high`, `mid`, `pin`, `pin6`.

-For more informations on the format go the the `Password formats` section.
+For more information on the format go the the `Password formats` section.

 The counter input is used to get a new password for the same account, this can be usefull to change the password without having to change your master password.